lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * SCHC C/D: Static Context Header Compression Compressor/Decompressor.
 A mechanism used in both sides, at the Dev and at the network to achieve Compression/Decompression of headers.
 SCHC C/D uses SCHC rules to perform compression and decompression.

+* SCHC packet: A packet (e.g. an IPv6 packet) whose header has been compressed as per the header compression mechanism defined in this document.
+If the header compression process is unable to actually compress the packet header, the packet with the uncompressed header is still called a SCHC packet (in this case, a Rule ID is used to indicate that the packet header has not been compressed).

 * TV: Target value.
 A value contained in the Rule that will be matched with the value of a header field.

 * Up: Uplink direction for compression/decompression, from the Dev SCHC C/D to the network SCHC C/D.